TkTech/chancy/README.md

 - Support for job priorities, retries, timeouts, scheduling, global rate limits, memory limits, unique jobs, and more
-- asyncio-based worker with support for asyncio, threading, and process-based job executors
+- asyncio-based worker with support for asyncio, threading, process, and sub-interpreter job executors
 - Configurable job retention for easy debugging and tracking
 - Minimal dependencies (only psycopg3 required)
 - Plugins for a dashboard, workflows, cron jobs, and more